lecyberbill/Pycnaptiq-AI/changlog.md

 ### Changed
 - StableDiffusionXLPipeline is now passed on parameter to  AutoPipelineForText2Image for the gestion of loras
+- Documentation update
+- Rearrangement of buttons on the front end

 ### Fixed
 - error message when Loras formats are not compatible with SDXL 1.0
+- and a lot of bugs !

 ## [A.0.4] - 2025-02-11
 ### Added